jtndcool/CoronaGo/README.md

 # CoronaGo
-A simple dashboard for viewing corona cases all over world
+A simple dashboard in Angular for viewing corona cases all over world